coloquium/kollokvium/README.md

 ### Azure deploy

-To deploy to Azure you need an Azure account, and you need to create an Azure Wep Application
+To deploy to Azure you need an Azure account, and you need to create an Azure Wep Application, and a storage account to host the Static Website

 ### Heroku apps